GrantMeStrength/RetroComputerInstructionManual/altair_floppy_MITS.md

 ## Altair floppy disk operation (MITS Disk Controller)

 The Altair can access multiple floppy disks in multiple drives.
 With a real Altair, you would place the floppy disks into the drives.
 With the Altair-Duino, the name of the disks, and drives to mount them in, are specified with the switches and the use of the AUX1 and AUX2 toggles.
+So this is NOT going to work on a real Altair - it's a trick to simulate using real floppy disks.
+It's not possible to connect a real, physical floppy disk drive to an Altair-Duino.
+It's for your own good, really.

-This section is for the **MITS Disk Controller**.
+This section refers for the **MITS Disk Controller**.
 To use the **Tarbell Disk Contoller** see the section **Altair floppy disk operation (Tarbell Disk Controller)**.

 ![An Altair 8800 sitting atop a floppy disk drive](images/altair-floppy.jpg)

 ## Display a list of available floppy disks

-To see a list of available disk images that can be loaded, enter the following pattern on the toggle switches:
+To see a list of available disk images that can be loaded, enter the following pattern on the address toggle switches (1 means the switch is up):

 | 15 | 14 | 13 | 12 | 11 | 10 | 9 |  8 | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |----|----|----|----|----|----|---|----|---|---|---|---|---|---|---|---|